angkira/dynamic-mcp/README.md

 - **WebSocket-based health checking** for real-time status updates
 - **Database-driven configuration** with PostgreSQL persistence
+- **Provider-driven models**: Providers and models are dynamically listed based on saved API keys.
 - **Docker containerization** for scalable deployment
 - **Hot-reload capabilities** for development